- Before you begin

 Also known as "Call-to-Action" (CTA), this field is highly scrutinized by the carriers during the review phase.
 The message flow must contain the following information about your campaign:

 - The brand name (or "Doing Business As" (DBA) name)

-- The campaign description (provide a description of each enrolling options if applicable)
+- The consent mechanism (provide a description of each enrolling options if applicable)

-online form, text-to-join flow, live operators, point of sale, etc.
+online form, text-to-join flow, live operator, point of sale, etc.

 - Message frequency disclosure

 Please note that all of these elements must be provided for every campaign registered.
 Our compliance team will review each application and might request you to update your campaign to comply with this requirement.